chris-schmitz/light-inspiration-minecraft-server/Readme.md

 - If we ever got to the point where we needed more players it would be worth paying for a service that already handles it and transferring our world instance there

 ## Helpful callouts learned from the project

+### auto loading terraform variables
+There are several ways of passing variables to terraform and these ways can be combined [with some methods taken precedence over others](https://developer.hashicorp.com/terraform/language/values/variables#variable-definition-precedence), but most of these methods require you explicitly specifying the variables values or files that holds the variable values.

+However, something that is kind of buried in the docs is the fact that [there are a couple of ways of automatically loading the variables](https://developer.hashicorp.com/terraform/language/values/variables#variable-definitions-tfvars-files):

+> Terraform also automatically loads a number of variable definitions files if they are present:
+>
+> - Files named exactly terraform.tfvars or terraform.tfvars.json.
+> - Any files with names ending in .auto.tfvars or .auto.tfvars.json.

+This is really handy because if you use one of these methods you can fire the `terraform plan|apply|destroy` commands without needing to type out the variables or the path to the variable file. :nice:

 ### terraform state list and show
 Instead of looking over an entire terraform state file to find what you need, you can use the `terraform state list` and `terraform state show <name>` commands to peek in on specific parts of the state.